Skip to main content

 Does Hai provide explainable outputs and audit logs?

-Customer and researcher data input into Hai is stored and retained according to HackerOne’s standard data retention policies, privacy policies, and terms.
+Data is stored and retained in accordance with HackerOne’s standard data retention policies, privacy policies, and terms.
 This data is safeguarded through our established security measures.
-Questions and answers are only stored on the platform to allow users with the proper permissions to access and view historical conversations related to their program.
+Interactions are only stored on the platform to allow users with the proper permissions to access and view historical conversations related to their program.

-HackerOne's large language model providers, Anthropic and Amazon, manage change and release processes to identify, reduce, mitigate, and manage toxic outputs, hallucinations, and biases.
-The model cards provided by Amazon Titan and Anthropic Claude describe more information on these risks.
+Model providers such as Anthropic and Amazon manage change and release processes to identify, reduce, mitigate, and manage toxic outputs, hallucinations, and biases.
+The model cards provided by Amazon Titan, Anthropic Claude 4, Anthropic Haiku 4.5, and Anthropic Claude 4.5 provide more information on these risks.

-How do you train your staff on AI regulatory considerations?
+How does HackerOne train staff on AI regulatory requirements?

-HackerOne provides employees with annual training on evolving AI best practices and regulatory obligations through our yearly privacy training program.
-Additionally, in compliance with the EU AI Act, we are implementing tailored AI Literacy training requirements for employees.
+HackerOne employees receive training on AI best practices and regulatory obligations through our annual privacy training program.
+Additionally, in compliance with the EU AI Act, HackerOne meets AI Literacy training requirements for employees.

 What is HackerOne's approach to AI risk tolerance and impact measurement?

-HackerOne defines reasonable risk tolerances for AI systems informed by laws, regulations, best practices, or industry standards.
-The organization also establishes policies to define mechanisms for measuring or understanding an AI system's potential impacts, e.g., via regular impact assessments at key stages in the AI lifecycle connected to system impacts and frequency of system updates.
-However, HackerOne does not require an AI Impact Assessment prior to production release due to the responsible AI principles embedded in its development process and guard rails implemented by default.
-Hai is enabled by default and is opt-out, with all changes undergoing the same peer review process and automated testing pipelines as other features.
+HackerOne defines reasonable risk tolerances for AI systems, which are informed by laws, regulations, best practices, and industry standards.
+HackerOne also establishes guidelines to define mechanisms for measuring or understanding an AI system's potential impacts, e.g., via regular impact assessments at key stages in the AI lifecycle connected to system impacts and the frequency of system updates.

-Our Community Members are creative, innovative, and independent service providers who choose which tools to use when participating in a customer’s program.
-Given the rise in the use of Hackbots, HackerOne has updated its guidelines for Community Members to reflect this innovation:
+• Community members are creative, innovative, and independent service providers who may use assistive tools, like hackbots, when participating in a customer’s program.
+Given the rise in the use of hackbots, HackerOne has updated its guidelines for community members to reflect this innovation:

-All Hackbots must operate within the boundaries of the published vulnerability disclosure policies of the programs they interact with and must comply with HackerOne's Code of Conduct and Disclosure Guidelines.
+• All Hackbots must operate within the boundaries of the published vulnerability disclosure guidelines of the programs they interact with and must comply with HackerOne's Code of Conduct and Disclosure Guidelines.

-Hackbot operators are fully responsible for their AI tools and must exercise due diligence to ensure compliance with platform rules and program policies.
+• Hackbot operators are fully responsible for their AI tools and must exercise due diligence to ensure compliance with platform rules and program guidelines.

 What if HackerOne changes its position on training LLMs with confidential customer data?